-- The largest share of fatalities is among car occupants, pedestrians and motorcyclists, of which the last share is significantly higher than the EU average. - The number of elderly people who died in road accidents is higher in Switzerland than in the EU on average. - Road fatalities in rural areas are over-represented in Switzerland compared to the EU average.
+- The largest share of fatalities is among car occupants, pedestrians and motorcyclists, of which the last share is significantly higher than the EU average. - The number of elderly people who died in road accidents is higher in Switzerland than in the EU on average. - Road fatalities in built-up areas are over-represented in Switzerland.